cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/queueing-methods.md

 Use this method when you want to distribute products or services more equitably.
 Earlier users have a better chance of exiting the waiting room before the estimated wait time because they have more chances to be selected.

-## Event-specific queueing methods
+## API-only queueing methods

-The following queueing methods can only be used when you [create an event](/additional-options/create-events).
-Additionally, these queueing methods are only available when using the API.
+The following queueing methods are only available via the API and are commonly used when you [create an event](/additional-options/create-events).

 <Aside type="note" header="Note:">